awsdocs/nice-dcv-admin-guide/doc_source/manage-stop.md

 # Stopping the NICE DCV Server<a name="manage-stop"></a>

 You can stop the NICE DCV server at any time\.
 Stopping the server terminates all active NICE DCV sessions\.
-You can't start new sessions until the server is restarted\.
+You can't start new sessions until after the server is restarted\.

 **Topics**
 + [Stopping the server on Windows](#manage-stop-windows)